Force over Distance: Chapter 18

 Rush looked away.

-“So,” Young said.
-“Tell me what the hell you mean by ‘benchmarks’.”
+“What the hell do you mean by ‘benchmarks’.”

 “Alterations in the electrochemistry of the brain.
 Seen in Dr. Jackson before he ascended.
-Seen also in the clone of Anubis that was studied at Stargate Command.”
+Seen also in the clone of Anubis that was studied by Stargate Command.”

-“So Telford's project was—what then?
+“So Telford's project was what?
 Altering someone's brain?”

 “Not someone’s,” Rush said delicately, his eyes fixed on the nearest wall.